CallumHemsley/PenguinDevs/content/tldr/normalizing-redux-state/index.md

 With this normalized state shape, you can find users by id in *O(1)*, as well as still getting all the advantages of an array based state.

-Furthermore, comments and users are separated, with no deep nesting.
-They are linked via an array of comment ids per user, as highlighted (a foreign key if you will).
+Furthermore, blogs and users are separated, with no deep nesting.
+They are linked via an array of blog ids per user, as highlighted (a foreign key if you will).

-Instead of updating a comment in multiple places now, we can simply update it within the comments section of the state.
+Instead of updating a blog in multiple places now, we can simply update it within the blogs section of the state.
 This means that the users slice of state doesn't mutate.
-Therefore only the UI directly related to the comments state will update.
+Therefore only the UI directly related to the blogs state will update.

-We also don't need to dig through the user state to find comments, we can directly go to the comments state now.
+We also don't need to dig through the user state to find blogs, we can directly go to the blogs state now.

 To render the rows, you don't need to do `Object.values()` or anything like that.